Chad Votes In General Election After Three Years Of Army Rule - UrduPoint

 Chad Votes In General Election After Three Years Of Army Rule

-N'Djamena, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2024) Chad voted Sunday in a general election the government says is a key step towards ending military rule, with turnout expected to be low after the opposition called for a boycott.
+N'Djamena, (APP - UrduPoint / Pakistan Point News - 30th Dec, 2024) Chad voted in a general election on Sunday that the government had hailed as a key step towards ending military rule, but that was marked by low turnout and the opposition's call for a boycott amid allegations of fraud.

-Midday figures suggested a turnout of just 38 percent to choose a new parliament, provincial assemblies and local councils, according to the elections management agency ANGE.
+Voting in the landlocked country in Africa's northern half had taken place against a backdrop of recurring attacks by the jihadist group Boko Haram in the Lake Chad region, the ending of a military accord with former colonial master France, and accusations that Chad was interfering in the conflict ravaging neighbouring Sudan.

+The government has presented the elections as the final stage in the transition to democracy.

+In the capital N'Djamena, the opposition cried foul, saying numerous irregularities occurred the day before in some precincts, when soldiers had cast their ballots in line with tradition that sees the military, police and nomads vote a day before the general population.

+"The soldiers who came to vote yesterday (were) without a voter card or national identity card.
+The same person could vote twenty-five or fifty times," said Abdelaziz Koulamallah, a candidate for a local seat with the Federal Party for Justice and Development (PFJD), in a video posted on his Facebook account.

-Election officials in the upmarket district where the president's family and ruling dignitaries live put voter apathy down to the "cold weather".
+Election officials in the upmarket district where the president's family and ruling dignitaries live earlier put the low turnout to "cold weather".

-But opposition parties have urged Chad's eight million voters to shun the election, the results of which they say had been decided in advance.
+But the opposition said the low numbers were due to its call for a boycott.

-They "have all stayed at home following our call, that is, the overwhelming majority," Succes Masra, leader of the opposition Transformers party, told.
+They "have all stayed at home following our call.
+That is, the overwhelming majority" have, Succes Masra, leader of the opposition Transformers party, told AFP.

 Recent Stories